grimmelm/ctech404/ctech401/module_4/e6_quiz_nested_ifs/exercise_specs.md

 1. I have a car too/I dont like red.
 2. I dont have a car either
 3. I dont have a car either/I love silver/I love red
-4. I dont have a car either/I love red
+4. I dont have a car either/I love red  #Correct